 Comment on a planning application

 All valid planning applications and associated documents are available on the online planning portal.
-You can also visit our Marischal College office to view plans.
+Due to current Coronavirus crisis, it is unfortunately not possible to visit our Marischal College office to view plans.

-- You can view and comment on planning applications online using our planning portal.
+- Use the planning portal.
 You will need to register before you can comment or subscribe to notifications.

 - Neighbour notification: we must serve a neighbour notification notice on certain neighbouring property owners and occupiers.